These educational on line study units are written for middle school students and teachers as

 art from, the guitar is the star of this exhibit.
 Use this Curriculum

-at the Gibson "Tribute to the 20th Century" Guitar.
-The
+look at the Gibson "Tribute to the 20th Century"

-music among 19th century Americans.
-With the birth of photography,
+performed music among 19th century Americans.
+With the birth of

-many musicians were able to pose with their favorite instruments to
+photography, many musicians were able to pose with their favorite

 Guide is provided by the exhibit's creator, Smith Kramer.

-of the charro, or Mexican cowboy.
-It is a rich legacy of tradition
+culture of the charro, or Mexican cowboy.
+It is a rich legacy of

 The mission of Craft in America is to document and advance original